intel/intel-extension-for-transformers/docs/weightonlyquant.md

 > Note: For LLM runtime model loading usage, please refer to [graph readme](../intel_extension_for_transformers/llm/runtime/graph/README.md#2-run-llm-with-transformer-based-api)

 ## Examples For GPU
-Intel-extension-for-transformers implement weight-only quantization for intel GPU(PVC and ARC) with Intel-extension-for-pytorch.
+Intel-extension-for-transformers implement weight-only quantization for intel GPU(PVC and ARC) with [Intel-extension-for-pytorch](https://github.com/intel/intel-extension-for-pytorch).
 Currently, the Linear op kernel of Weight-only quantization is implemented in the Intel-extension-for-pytorch branch: "dev/QLLM".
+We support experimental woq inference on intel GPU(PVC and ARC) with replacing Linear op in PyTorch.
+Validated models: Qwen-7B, GPT-J-6B.
 Here are the example codes.

 #### Prepare Dependency Packages